jesse-kaufman/portfolio-site/dev/content/projects/adhd-qol-improvements/index.md

 ## Wet clothes in washer reminders

-This automation helps remind users when the washing cycle is complete, and wet clothes are left in the washer:
+{{< figure src="/projects/adhd-qol-improvements/wet-clothes-in-washer.jpg" alt="Notification sent by Home Assistant companion app." caption="Notification sent by Home Assistant." class="right" >}}This automation helps remind users when the washing cycle is complete, and wet clothes are left in the washer:

 - **Smart washer communication**: The smart washer communicates its state to Home Assistant via webhooks, providing real-time updates on the washing cycle.
 - **Cycle completion notification**: Once the washing cycle is complete, a notification is sent to all devices in the home, and *"washing cycle complete"* is announced on smart speakers in any occupied rooms.